dickyhermawan12/qualia/README.md

 ## Roadmap

 - [x] Create project repo
+- [x] Form account, project, and live session schematics and implementations
+- [x] Integrate video conferencing and chat feature using Agora

 See the [open issues](https://github.com/dickyhermawan12/qualia/issues) for a full list of proposed features (and known issues).